The shout drew Michael Fiaschetti's attention to the figure silhouetted in the dim gray light passing through the hotel window.1

 Three days later, a hearing was held before Monmouth Judge Rulif V. Lawrence on a writ of habeas corpus.
 Cieravo's attorney J. Mercer Davis argued that his client knew nothing of the homicide and should be released.
 County prosecutor Charles F. Sexton revealed the connections between Cieravo's roadhouse and Caiozzo's submerged remains.
 Judge Lawrence dismissed the habeas corpus writ and set bail for Cieravo at $10,000.49

-The same day in New York City, Fontano confessed to Fiaschetti and was placed under arrest at Broadway and 37th Street.
+The same day in New York City, Fontana confessed to Fiaschetti and was placed under arrest at Broadway and 37th Street.
 The Italian Squad quickly developed a plan to trap Stefano Magaddino.
-Fontano telephoned the Good Killers leader, said he believed the police were on to him and asked Magaddino to bring some money to Grand Central Station so he could get away.
+Fontana telephoned the Good Killers leader, said he believed the police were on to him and asked Magaddino to bring some money to Grand Central Station so he could get away.

-Magaddino took the bait and brought $30 for Fontano to a Grand Central Station filled with undercover police detectives.
-Detective Silvio A. Repetto, pretending to be a traveler, lurked nearby as Magaddino handed the money to Fontano and told the barber to take a train to Buffalo, “where he would be well cared for by the chief there, who would be notified.”
+Magaddino took the bait and brought $30 for Fontana to a Grand Central Station filled with undercover police detectives.
+Detective Silvio A. Repetto, pretending to be a traveler, lurked nearby as Magaddino handed the money to Fontana and told the barber to take a train to Buffalo, "where he would be well cared for by the chief there, who would be notified."